creynders/backbone.whenthen/README.md

 We're ready to roll!!
 ```

-This is especially useful in situations where you have a lot of async processes going on at the same time, or in sequence, and you want to respond to the collective completion of these processes.
+This is especially useful in situations where you have a lot of parallel async processes going on and you want to respond to the collective completion of these processes.
 For instance: complex loading and bootstrapping sequences or bespoke view transitions.

 ## installation